 The death or injury of a child is a horrifically traumatic experience.
 That’s why manufacturers of play and sleeping devices intended for newborns must be held accountable for faulty design.

-The last thing any parent wants to learn about is a device intended for their children is dangerous or even deadly.
+The last thing any parent wants to learn about is a device intended for their baby is dangerous or even deadly.
 Our law firm is swiftly moving forward at holding the manufacturers of angled sleepers accountable.

-Baby sleepers, bassinets, and inclined sleep accessories from different companies have been recalled from the consumer market.
+Baby sleepers, infant bassinets, and newborn inclined sleep accessories from different companies have been recalled from the consumer market.
 The danger that lies within these devices is the risk of babies rolling onto their side or backs while unrestrained and suffocating to death.